camaraproject/NumberVerification/README.md

 ## Scope

-* Service APIs for “NumberVerification” (see APIBacklog.md)
+* Service API for “NumberVerification” (see APIBacklog.md)
 * It provides the API consumer with the ability to:
   * verify the phone number associated with the SIM used in the device connected to the mobile data network.
 * Describe, develop, document and test the APIs (with 1-2 Telcos)